 Guarantors for private renters

-A guarantor agrees to pay your rent if you don't pay it.
-They sign an agreement which confirms their responsibilities and when they have to pay.
+A guarantor is someone who agrees to pay your rent if you do not pay it.
+They sign an agreement which has their responsibilities and when they have to pay.

 • are a student or renting for the first time

-• are unemployed or have a low income
+• have a low income or get benefits

 • move to the UK from overseas